amirahnasihah/amirahnasihah/README.md

 <hr>
-Contributions are welcome!
+Contributions to my repos are welcome!
 Thanks ❤

 <!---
 amirahnasihah/amirahnasihah is a ✨ special ✨ repository because its `README.md` (this file) appears on the GitHub profile.